 To help the persecuted church, we have to have this metanarrative that looks beyond the here and now to the Second Coming when Christ fixes this mess.
 There has got to be this sense that I have hope that one day my sitting in this jail cell is worth it—or that my going hungry because I can’t find a job is worth it.
 It’s the thing that the Bible says over and over—don’t invest in this world, there’s something better coming.
 The church in Iran must teach each person how to do ministry at a time when the government and the community is against them.

-This theology of persecution then fuels how this Christian worker prays for his Iranian brothers and sisters whom he cares for deeply:
+This theology of persecution then fuels how this Christian worker prays for his Iranian brothers and sisters:

 It’s a tough thing.
 Do you pray for God to stop the persecution?
 I don’t like to see people suffer.
 These are some of my dear friends, and I want them to find relief.
 But on the other hand, as a result of persecution, we are seeing incredible fruit.
 The church is being refined, and in that refinement comes effective gospel witness.
 The gospel is going forth into unreached places.